Tascurator/tascurator-documents/docs/docs/modeling.md

 ## Category - カテゴリー

-The Category is a group to which Task belongs.
-The landlord can add a Task to the Category after creating Category.
+- A Category is a group to which Tasks belong.
+The Landlord can add Tasks to the Category.
-Display a warning dialog when deleting Category that owns Tasks.
+- Kitchen, Bathroom, Entrance, and Living Room are set by default.
+The Landlord can delete default categories and also can create additional categories as they like.

-Constraints:
+- Constraints:

-- The maximum number of Categories is 15
-- At least one Category per Share house
+  - Must have at least 1 Category
+  - Can have up to 15 Categories
-- Category doesn't exist unless there is at least one task associated with it
+  - A Category cannot exist unless it has at least one Task associated with it

 ### Category ID

-Category ID is the UUID.
+- The Category ID is a UUID.

 ### Name

-The name of Category to which Task belongs.
+- The name of the Category.
-Kitchen, Bathroom, Entrance and Living room are set by default.
-The landlord can create additional categories as they like apart from those listed.

-Constraints:
+- Constraints:

-- Uniqueness
+  - Must be unique
+  - Must be at least 1 character long
-- Less than or equal to 15 letters
+  - Must be no more than 15 characters long
-- Greater than or equal to 1 letter
-- Can be modified by Landlord as they like
+  - Can be modified by the Landlord at any time
-- Uppercase and lowercase letters are recognized as the same characters
+  - 🥕 Uppercase and lowercase letters are treated as the same

 ### List [Task]

-Category contains a list of tasks.
+- A Category contains a list of Tasks.
-Display a waring dialog when relocating a Task, which is the only one in the Category, to another Category.

-Constraints:
+- Constraints:
   - Must contain at least one Task
-- Can relocate to only existing Category
+  - Can contain up to 20 Tasks

 ## Task - タスク

 ### Task

-A specific work or activity that tenants are responsible for performing.
+- A specific work or activity that tenants are responsible for performing.

 ### taskId (Identifier)

-The TaskId is a UUID
+- The Task ID is a UUID.

 ### title

-The title is a name of the task
+- The title is the name of the task.

-Constraints:
+- Constraints:

-- at least 1 character
+  - Must be at least 1 character long
-- less than 20 characters
+  - Must be no more than 20 characters long
-- can be modified at any time
+  - Can be changed at any time
-- must be contained in a `Category`
+  - Must be contained in a Category

-### description
+### Description

-The `Landlord` can provide details for a task.
+- The Landlord can provide details for a task.

-Constraints:
+- Constraints:

-- at least 10 characters
+  - Must be at least 10 characters long
-- less than 1000 characters
+  - Must be no more than 1000 characters long
-- can be modified at any time
+  - Can be changed at any time
-- can use bold, italic, and a bulleted or numbered list
+  - Can include bold, underline, and bulleted or numbered lists

 ## Tenant - テナント